AxonIQ/reference-guide/operations-guide/production-considerations/exceptions.md

 ## Handler Execution Exception

-The `HandlerExceutionException` marks an exception which originates from a message handling member.
+The `HandlerExecutionException` marks an exception which originates from a message handling member.
 Since an [Event](../../configuring-infrastructure-components/messaging-concepts/messaging-concepts.md#events)
  message is unidirectional, handling an event does not include any return values.
 As such,
- the `HandlerExceutionException` should only be returned as an exceptional result from handling a command or a query.
+ the `HandlerExecutionException` should only be returned as an exceptional result from handling a command or a query.
 Axon provides a more concrete implementation of this exception for failed command and query handling, respectively the `CommandExecutionException` and `QueryExecutionException`.